-A course designed to provide a thorough examination of the school and its interaction with the community.
-Internal and external communities and the relationship between and among these entities and the school will be examined, including the role of communications in school-community relations.
-The overall goal is to produce leaders who can take action to promote organizational growth and productivity.
+A course designed to provide a thorough examination of a school and its interaction with families and its community.
+The course will examine the internal and external communities and the relationship between and among these entities, including the role of communications in school-community relations.
+The course prepares leaders to actively engage families and communities in sustainable relationships in support of all students.